davisdw/Lending_Club_Loan_Prediction_Analysis/README.md

 Based on the feature importances obtained from the predictive model, we can observe the following key findings:

 issued_year (Issued Year): This feature has the highest importance score of 0.0321, indicating that the year in which the loan was issued is the most significant predictor of loan default according to the model.
 Newer loans might have different risk factors compared to older ones, which could influence default rates.

+Overall, the results indicate that several factors, including the year of loan issuance, interest rate, debt-to-income ratio, annual income, and loan installment size, are important predictors of loan defaults.
+These insights can be valuable for lenders in assessing credit risk and making informed decisions about loan approvals.